dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

 </div>
 ```

+TODO: Raise HTML minification as a problem earlier or remove entirely.

 One problem I didn't talk much about is HTML minification, which has many of the
 same problems described above since the minifier needs to eliminate all
 insignificant whitespace, but it can't know which whitespace is insignificant
 because that requires understanding the CSS of the page.
 Quoted strings would
 solve this problem as well, since HTML minifiers would just remove all the
 spaces outside quotes and keep the spaces inside quotes.

+TODO: Talk about Nunjucks' solution?

 Since it seems to solve all the problems described, can we ship this?
 Unfortunately no.